$L_{\infty}$ liftings of semiregularity maps via Chern-Simons classes: Connections of type and curved DG-pairs

 Denote by $A=A^{*,*}_X(\HOM^*_{\Oh_X}(\sE^*,\sE^*))$ the graded associative algebra of global differential forms with values in the graded sheaf $\HOM^*_{\Oh_X}(\sE^*,\sE^*)$.
 Every element of $A$ may be naturally interpreted as an endomorphism of the sheaf $\sA^{*,*}_X(\sE^*)$ and an easy computation shows that the adjoint operator

 is a well defined derivation.
 Moreover $R=(\nabla+\delta)^2=\dfrac{1}{2}[\nabla+\delta,\nabla+\delta]$ belongs to $A$ and the triple $(A,d,R)$ is a curved DG-algebra.

 We refer to \cite{linfsemireg} for detailed proofs of the above facts.
-Notice that the definition of connection of type $(1,0)$ given in \cite{linfsemireg} requires $\nabla^{1,k}=0$ for every $k>0$, but the proofs works in the same way since every adjoint operator $[\nabla^{1,k},-]$ is an inner derivation of $A$.
+Notice that the definition of connection of type $(1,0)$ given in \cite{linfsemireg} requires $\nabla^{1,k}=0$ for every $k>0$, but the proofs work the same way since the adjoint operator $[\nabla^{1,k},-]$ is an inner derivation of $A$ for every $k>0$.

 Writing $\nabla=\debar+\sum_k\nabla^{1,k}$, since $(\debar+\delta)^2=0$ we have